About our Faculty & Staff

 and the Suites at Heritage Point

 , an assisted living facility, both in Morgantown.
-Dr. Minor is Board Certified by the American College Of Osteopathic Family Physicians, ACOFP, and a member of the American Osteopathic Association.
+Dr. Minor is Board Certified by the American Osteopathic Board of Family Physicians, and a member of the American Osteopathic Association (AOA) and the American College of Osteopathic Physicians (ACOFP).

 As the Residency Program Director,